translate/translate/docs/commands/pofilter_tests.rst

 accelerators
 ------------

 Checks whether :doc:`guide/translation/accelerators` are consistent between the two strings.

 Make sure you use the --mozilla, --kde, etc options so that pofilter knows which type of accelerator it is looking for.
 The test will pick up accelerators that are missing and ones that shouldn't be there.

 .. _pofilter_tests#acronyms:

 acronyms
 --------

-checks that acronyms that appear are unchanged
+Checks that acronyms that appear are unchanged

 If an acronym appears in the original this test will check that it appears in the translation.
 Translating acronyms is a language decision but many languages leave them unchanged.
 In that case this test is useful for tracking down translations of the acronym and correcting them.

 .. _pofilter_tests#blank: